 Column by Linda R. Jones

 My healing journey continues.
 Join me.
-Tell me about your memories.
-It’s fine if we shed a few tears.
+Tell me about your father.
+Happy Father’s Day to them all.

 (Henry Alfred Rudolph.
 Born April 2, 1930.
 Died March 2, 2015.)